-1. 'What's So New About the "New" Theory of Photography?' (under review)
+'What's So New About the "New" Theory of Photography?' (journal article, under review)

-2. 'What is Abstract Photography?' (journal article, in progress)
+'What is Abstraction in Photography?' (journal article, in progress)

-4. 'Guarantors, Ontological and Otherwise: Michael Fried on Intention in Photography' (book contribution)
+'Guarantors, Ontological and Otherwise: Michael Fried on Intention in Photography' (book contribution, in progress)

-On Photography: A Philosophical Inquiry, forthcoming with Routledge, 2017.
+On Photography: A Philosophical Inquiry, forthcoming with Routledge, 2017 (in press).